 Each year, following the awards ceremony at I/ITSEC, the IPT committee gets together to discuss the successes and areas of growth for the Serious Games Showcase and Challenge, as as well top level suggestions to prepare discussions for when the team meets again in January to kick off the following year.

 This year, our rules committee spent some time revisiting feedback from last year’s committee, evaluators, sponsors, and yes, those who are creating and submitting the games, and we’ve highlighted a few of these anticipated changes for you.
 Be sure to visit our website to read about what you can expect with regard to submission procedures, video demonstrations, and I/ITSEC attendance.
+Check out the Official SGS&C Rules for 2021.

 Here, we share some anticipated changes for this year’s event.